Is the Earth a living being?

 a living being?

-Fallen branches crunch under your feet, the soft forest floor cushions your steps, the scent of damp leaves and mushrooms fills the air, the rustling of an animal breaks the silence.
-The sun creates a play of light and shadow as it shines through the leaves of the treetops.
+Fallen branches crunch beneath your feet, the soft forest floor cushions your steps, the scent of damp leaves and mushrooms fills the air, and the rustling of an animal breaks the silence.
+The sun creates a dance of light and shadow as it shines through the leaves of the treetops.
 A light breeze caresses your skin.
 All around you, the pure life of a primeval forest pulsates.
-Inevitably, you feel a strong sense of belonging, feeling like a cell in the entire organism that is Earth, like a part of the network of life.
+Inevitably, you feel this strong sense of belonging, feeling like a cell in the entire organism that is Earth, like a part of the web of life.

-In the stories of indigenous peoples and mythologies, the earth is always divine, even spiritual.
+In the stories of indigenous peoples and in mythology, the Earth is always seen as divine, even spiritual.
 It is revered as a mother from whom all life springs.
-The relationship with the earth is very intense and personal, similar to that with a family member.
-I myself experience this close bond and closeness every time I enter natural ecosystems or hear about the interrelationships in nature.
-The complex interplay between animals, plants, and other living beings never ceases to amaze me.
+The relationship with the Earth is very intense and personal, much like that with a family member.
+I myself experience this close bond and connection every time I enter natural ecosystems or hear about the interconnections in nature.
+The complex interplay of animals, plants, and other living beings never ceases to amaze me.
 Science is only just beginning to understand this.

-She discovers that trees "talk" to each other, enabling trees with high-energy seeds to synchronize so-called mast years.
-Every 6 to 10 years, for example, oak trees produce so many acorns that animals cannot eat them all, leaving enough seeds for reproduction.
-The remaining years, they produce fewer acorns so that the number of animals eating them does not become too large.
-If the trees did not coordinate, their survival would be threatened.
+She discovered that trees “communicate” with one another, allowing trees with high-energy seeds to synchronize so-called mast years.
+For example, every 6 to 10 years, oak trees produce so many acorns that animals cannot eat them all, leaving enough seeds for reproduction.
+In the remaining years, they produce fewer, so that the number of animals feeding on them does not become too large.
+If the trees did not coordinate, their survival would be at risk.

-But how do they communicate?
-Initial studies show that they exchange pheromones through the air, but also messenger substances that are transmitted via a fungal network.
-They even communicate when an individual is infested with a pest.
-All trees in the network then increase their defenses, even though they themselves are not yet affected.
+But how do they communicate with each other?
+Initial studies indicate an exchange of pheromones through the air, as well as signaling molecules transmitted via a fungal network.
+They even alert each other when one tree is infested by a pest.
+All the trees in the network then ramp up their defenses, even though they themselves are not yet affected.

 Plants infested with pests release chemical signals into the air.
-Japanese scientists have now visualized in real time how another plant activates calcium ions when it absorbs these signals, which in turn trigger defense mechanisms.
+Japanese researchers have now visualized in real time how another plant, upon absorbing these signals, activates calcium ions, which in turn trigger defense mechanisms.

-Plants even feed specific bacteria around their roots with specific sugar compounds.
-Interestingly, these bacteria belong to the same four strains that humans have in their intestines.
-In return, these bacteria provide the plants with nutrients and protect them from pathogenic fungi and bacteria.
+Plants even use specific sugar compounds to nourish certain bacteria around their roots—interestingly, these are bacteria from the same four strains that we humans have in our intestines.
+In return, these bacteria provide the plants with nutrients and protect them from disease-causing fungi and bacteria.

-That's simply brilliant!
-Our ecosystems are bursting with useful "technologies" and know-how that we could learn from.
+That’s just brilliant!
+Our ecosystems are teeming with useful “technologies” and know-how that we could learn from.

 To quote Goethe:

-The smallest product of nature has its circle of perfection within itself, and if I only have eyes to see, I can discover the relationships; and I am sure that within a small circle, an entire true existence is contained.
+Even the humblest of nature’s creations contains within itself the circle of its perfection, and if only I have eyes to see, I can discover these relationships; and I am certain that within a small circle lies a whole, true existence.

 Johann Wolfgang von Goethe, Letters to Duchess Louise, December 12–23, 1786, in Goethe’s Letters, Volume 2:31.

-Or, to put it simply: Nature is perfect; we just need to recognize the relationships.
-Complete knowledge is already contained in the smallest particle of nature.
+Or, to put it simply: Nature is perfect; we just need to recognize the connections—all knowledge is already contained within even the smallest particle of nature.

 Every particle counts